How Retrieved Context Shapes Internal Representations in RAG: Related Work

 A long line of research has aimed to study the internal representations of LLMs and shown that these representations encode linguistic, semantic, and task-relevant information~\citep{liu-etal-2019-linguistic, tenney-etal-2019-bert, voita-etal-2019-bottom, jin-etal-2025-exploring, gurnee2024language, 10.24963/ijcai.2025/566}.
 Prior work has also shown that internal states evolve in structured ways across layers, reflecting the progression from lexical processing to higher-level semantic and decision-related representations~\citep{skean2025layer}.
 Recent studies further reveal that internal states often contain signals of uncertainty, hallucination, or knowledge conflict even when outputs appear confident~\citep{azaria-mitchell-2023-internal, chen2024inside, du2024haloscope}.

-In RAG settings, recent work has begun to exploit internal representations to assess the faithfulness of generation.
+{In RAG settings, \citet{wadhwa2024ragsrichparametersprobing} probed internal representations and found that LLMs tend to have a strong bias towards utilizing only the context information to answer the question when a relevant document is provided.} Other recent work has begun to exploit internal representations to assess the faithfulness of generation.
 However, existing studies primarily used hidden representations as tools for downstream tasks, such as hallucination and knowledge conflict detection~\citep{yeh2025lumina, zhao2024analysing}, without systematically analyzing how different types of retrieved context shape internal states in the first place.
 In contrast, our work adopts representations as tools for analysis, understanding how retrieved context is internally processed in RAG, and how these internal dynamics relate to downstream generation behavior.